Neat Pulse Data Residency

 Q: Can you guarantee that my data never leaves my chosen jurisdiction?

-A: Yes, for paid plans, all account data is stored only in your selected zone.
+A: Yes, for paid plans, all organization data is stored only in your selected zone.
 Some global services (auth, analytics) may process minimal metadata outside your zone.
 If you are not on a paid plan (Pulse Starter), data residency is not guaranteed.

 Q: Are backups also in the same jurisdiction?